-Method for generating a random mutagenetic trees mixture model
+Method for generating a random mutagenetic trees mixture model generate-methods 11

 Function for generating a random mutagenetic mixture model.
 Each tree component from the model is drawn uniformly at random from the tree topology space by using the Pr\"ufer encoding of trees.
 The number of tree components and the number of genetic events have to be specified.